praju026/JAVA/README.md

 # JAVA

-# 📘 What is a Method in Java?
+# 📘 What is a Method in Java ?

 A **method** in Java is a block of code that performs a specific task.
 It is used to operate on data (variables) and promote code reuse and organization.